 We know not all of us can enjoy perfect health, and that many travellers may currently have medical conditions.
-We therefore consider all pre-existing medical conditions and provide you with affordable policy rates to protect your holiday.
+That's why, as part of our award winning cover, we consider all pre-existing medical conditions and provide you with competitively priced travel insurance to protect your holiday.

 A pre-existing medical condition is any condition for which you have received medical advice, treatment, or medication in the last five years.
 Because it is part of your medical history, you must declare it even if your condition is currently under control through medication, dormant, or treated.
 Not declaring a condition could jeopardise your insurance cover while overseas and may void your policy should you make a claim of any sort.

 Acceptance of a pre-existing medical condition will depend on each traveller’s individual situation and many conditions may even be covered free of charge.